ckeditor/ckeditor5/tests/manual/all-features-dll.md

 * Four editors should be initialized correctly: Classic, Decoupled, Inline, and Balloon.
 * Each editor should contain as many features as we developed.
 * Clicking the `Ad-hoc` button logs `It works!` in the console.
-* The `WordCount` plugin logs into the console number of characters and words in the editor's data.
+* The `WordCount` plugin logs into the console number of characters and words for each editor.